eliotjmartin/UOCIS322-P5/README.md

 This is a reimplementation of the RUSA ACP controle time calculator (https://rusa.org/octime_acp.html).
 This API is implemented with Flask and AJAX and tested fully using nose tests (located in the tests folder).
 Additionally, submit and display buttons exist; by clicking submit, calculated times are saved into a MongoDB database.
 Upon clicking display, these values are displayed on separate page.

+## Tests

+In the tests folder their are tests for 200, 300, 400, 600, and 1000 km brevets to ensure proper calculations.
+There is also a simple test for the insertion and retrieval of data into the database (test_insertion_retrieval.py).

 ## Algorithm

 Controle open and close times are calculated by dividing the controle distance by the maximum and minimum speeds, respectively (maximum and minimum speeds are outlined here https://rusa.org/pages/acp-brevet-control-times-calculator).
 This time is rounded to the nearest minute.